Begin Your Career with FPD.

 Apply

 First things first.
-To be considered for this testing process, please apply at the City of Fremont’s Government Jobs portal.
+Send us your application via the City of Fremont’s Government Jobs portal.
 Before hitting send, please make sure you meet our basic requirements:

 • Peace officers must be legally authorized to work in the United States under federal law.